When things change

 Impaired life annuity

 If your illness is likely to reduce your life expectancy, it may be possible to buy what is called an impaired life annuity.
 This is a pension payable to you for life, with a higher level of annual income than a standard annuity.
-Impaired life annuities can be complex and you may need to consider receiving independent financial advice.
+Impaired life annuities can be complex and you may need to consider receiving regulated financial advice.
 Before you do, you might want to call one of our team who’ll be happy to talk you through all the options and what the next steps they think you should take.

 I’m in a final salary pension scheme and have been refused ill-health early retirement.
 I’ve complained about the decision without success.
 What can I do?